Globus Medical (GMED)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Luckily, Globus Medical’s sales grew at an exceptional 25.9% compounded annual growth rate over the last five years.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Luckily, Globus Medical’s sales grew at an exceptional 29.3% compounded annual growth rate over the last five years.
 Its growth beat the average healthcare company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Globus Medical’s annualized revenue growth of 53.3% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Globus Medical’s annualized revenue growth of 50.3% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.

-Looking ahead, sell-side analysts expect revenue to grow 11.7% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is admirable and suggests the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 9.7% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is noteworthy and suggests the market is forecasting success for its products and services.

 7. Operating Margin

-Looking at the trend in its profitability, Globus Medical’s operating margin decreased by 6.5 percentage points over the last five years.
-This performance was caused by more recent speed bumps as the company’s margin fell by 12.1 percentage points on a two-year basis.
-We’re disappointed in these results because it shows its expenses were rising and it couldn’t pass those costs onto its customers.
+Looking at the trend in its profitability, Globus Medical’s operating margin decreased by 9.2 percentage points over the last five years.
+The company’s two-year trajectory also shows it failed to get its profitability back to the peak as its margin fell by 1.1 percentage points.
+This performance was poor no matter how you look at it - it shows its expenses were rising and it couldn’t pass those costs onto its customers.

-This quarter, Globus Medical generated an operating profit margin of 16.2%, up 14.9 percentage points year on year.
-This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.
+This quarter, Globus Medical generated an operating margin profit margin of 17.9%, up 10.2 percentage points year on year.
+This increase was a welcome development and shows it was more efficient.

 8. Earnings Per Share

-Globus Medical’s EPS grew at a spectacular 13.8% compounded annual growth rate over the last five years.
-However, this performance was lower than its 25.9% annualized revenue growth, telling us the company became less profitable on a per-share basis as it expanded.
+Globus Medical’s EPS grew at an astounding 21.6% compounded annual growth rate over the last five years.
+However, this performance was lower than its 29.3% annualized revenue growth, telling us the company became less profitable on a per-share basis as it expanded.

-Diving into Globus Medical’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Globus Medical’s operating margin improved this quarter but declined by 6.5 percentage points over the last five years.
-Its share count also grew by 36.8%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.
+We can take a deeper look into Globus Medical’s earnings quality to better understand the drivers of its performance.
+As we mentioned earlier, Globus Medical’s operating margin expanded this quarter but declined by 9.2 percentage points over the last five years.
+Its share count also grew by 34.7%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.

-In Q1, Globus Medical reported EPS at $0.68, up from $0.63 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects Globus Medical’s full-year EPS of $3.10 to grow 14%.
+In Q3, Globus Medical reported adjusted EPS of $1.18, up from $0.83 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Globus Medical’s full-year EPS of $3.56 to shrink by 3%.

 9. Cash Is King

-Globus Medical’s free cash flow clocked in at $141.2 million in Q1, equivalent to a 23.6% margin.
-This result was good as its margin was 19.7 percentage points higher than in the same quarter last year.
+Globus Medical’s free cash flow clocked in at $213.9 million in Q3, equivalent to a 27.8% margin.
+This result was good as its margin was 2 percentage points higher than in the same quarter last year.
 Its cash profitability was also above its five-year level, and we hope the company can build on this trend.

 10. Return on Invested Capital (ROIC)